HSE Management System

 • Did they identify and recommend how to control or eliminate Hazards?

-• Have you acted on the recommendations been followed on?
+• Have you acted on the recommendations being followed on?

 • Do more training or education to enhance their knowledge and skills is needed?